There are now over seven million digital platform workers that live all over the world, doing work that is outsourced

 To reduce the information asymmetry between workers, firms and consumers – so that end-users have the ability to make informed, ethical choices about the digital products they buy.

 To improve the working conditions of people employed in the digital gig economy, and encourage firms to monitor and improve their supply chains.

-This project will draw on the expertise and experience of Oxford Internet Institute and Universities of Cape Town, Manchester, Oxford and the Western Cape on work practices and working conditions in digital labour platforms.
+This project will draw on the expertise and experience of staff at the Oxford Internet Institute and Universities of Cape Town, Manchester, Oxford and the Western Cape on work practices and working conditions in digital labour platforms.
 Project staff will further refine criteria for fair digital work under development in collaboration with stakeholders and researchers at organisations with expertise on work and working conditions, such as the ILO and local regulators.